Murqinistic-Tools/Valorant-DSF/README.md

 ## ⚖️ Legal Disclaimer

-Valorant DSF isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
-Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.
+This project (ValoStore) is not an official product of Riot Games and is not endorsed by or affiliated with Riot Games or any person involved in the production or management of Riot Games properties.
+Riot Games and all associated properties are trademarks or registered trademarks of Riot Games, Inc.

+**User Responsibility:**
+This software is intended for educational and personal use only.
+The developer cannot be held responsible for any account restrictions (bans), data loss, or other issues that may arise from the use of this software.
+The user accepts that they use this software at their own risk.

+**License:**
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.